grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Nope.
 They must not be looking, or they just don't care."

-Captain Percy stayed on the periscope, scanning slowly back and forth across the bearing.
+Captain Percy stayed on the periscope, slowly tracking across the bearing.
 Still nothing.

-"Shit!"
+"Sylvia!"
 Called up Hemi.
-"They're gone.
-No more sound."
+"They are gone.
+No detectable signal on the sonar."

 "Stop the boat Bastian."
 The electric motors were very quiet when running this slow, but she wanted Hemi to have total silence for listening.
-"What was the last range?"
+"What was the last range Hemi?"

 "About 500 meters.
-They're super close.
+They are super close.
+I have to assume they are just sitting out there.
 We could ping them?"

 "Ah, that would fucking scare the shit out of them.
 They might think we were armed and about to fire on them.
-We're trying to make friends here. ...I'm going to try ship-to-ship radio, we're just close enough they might hear us, and that might be a little less threatening."
+We're trying to make friends here. ...I'm going to try ship-to-ship radio, we're just close enough they might hear us, and the radio could be a little less threatening."

 Percy reached over her head and flipped on the ship-to-ship radio.
 It wasn't really a radio, it was just acted like one.
 It used the sonar rig to push sound through the water to talk to other ships nearby.
 500 meters was just about the limit of its range.
 Real radio transmissions were supposed to follow a set of protocols and rules, potentially enforced by agents of Authorities in their respective territories.
 Ship-to-ship had no rules other than an informal argot that had developed partially to obfuscate meaning for any other ship that might be listening, and partially just evolved from nautical cultural habit.

 Captain Percy took down the mic from the radio and brought it to her lips.
 She pushed the transmit button, and the needles on the gauges on the radio jumped to show how much power she was transmitting with.
 She whistled a series of five tones into the mic, and let go of the transmit button.
 The power needles died back to zero, and there was silence for a minute or two.
 Then she repeated the transmission of the tones.
 Another minute passed.

 Then a crackly male voice came over the radio.
-"I see you over there, you hulking ugly gray submarine.
+"I see you over there, you hulking ugly gray fuckin' submarine.
 And I guess you know I'm here.
 Why are ya sittin' on the fucking surface, and what ya want with me?"

 Percy hesitated, and then transmitted back.
-"Well, first let me state flat out that we're nothing but a cargo sub.
-And we're unarmed.
+"Well, first let me state flat out that we're nothing but a cargo sub --- and let me emphasize: unarmed.
 Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
-Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these waters."
+Long and short is that we're in some desperate fucking need of help, and you are the only contact we've seen in these fucking desolate waters."

 Another moment passed.
 "Yea.
 Well.
-These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered a-holes who seem more interested in shooting down cargo boats than letting any commerce commence.
+These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered a-holes who seem more interested in shooting down transports than letting any commerce commence.
 It's a bad place to be not moving and on the surface."

 "Not movin' is hardly typical for us.
 What are you sitting on there?
 We don't see any ship in the scope.
-Any assistance you can offer would be much appreciated."
+Any assistance you can offer would be much fucking appreciated."

-"Ehh, I'm not one who is much for offering assistance, and for the next few minutes here I think I'm not going to show ya what I'm running here.
-But if yer telling the truth, your situation seems pretty dire."
+"Ehh, I'm not one who is much for offering fucking assistance, so for the next few minutes here I think I'm not going to show ya what I'm running.
+But if yer telling the truth, I don't envy your fucking dire-ass situation."

-"I know that's kinda a risk for you to take.
+"I absolutely fucking understand your unwillingness to give us any fucking stealth you might have.
+Being a sub operator, stealth is the main tool of our fucking trade..
 Anything I can do to reassure you we aren't anything other than we say we are?"

 "The territorial Authority motherfuckers around here generally just shoot first, check papers later.
-They're not much for mind games."
+They're not much for mind games.
+So the fact that you haven't already shot at me says a lot."

 There was a long pause of radio silence.
-Captain Percy began to worry that she had lost their only chance for help.
+Percy held the mic off-angle in her hand while listening.
+She began to worry that she had lost their only chance for help.

 The ship-to-ship crackled back to life.
-"I think I can risk pulling alongside ya, and poppin' the hatch.
-Don't send nobody onto my boat without my say-so, or I'll dive straight out from under ya, got it?"
+"Alright.
+I think I can risk pulling alongside ya, and poppin' the hatch.
+Don't send nobody onto my boat without my say-so, or I'll dive straight out from under ya, fucking' got it?"

-"Alrighty, we'll look for ya off the port side.
+"We'll look for ya off the port side.
 Out."

 [//]: # (### Shakes pulls alongside)